 Bianco Antico Granite

 This white granite color features soft white and gray background bedrock with warm pink and taupe flecks.
 An abundance of shades and swirls of colors make this granite look mostly white and gray when looked at from afar.
 However, when you get close to it, you can see that actually this stone is much, much more rich with colors.
 Browns and burgundy red give Bianco Antico granite a profound appearance perfect for traditional kitchens with an antique vibe.
 With a strong personality and great durability, Bianco Antico is one of the most popular light granite countertops perfect for making a statement in the kitchen.

 River White Granite

 Pair River White with light or dark cabinetry.
+This is one of the most effective kitchen renovation ideas.
 Combined with light cabinetry, it will create a modern, airy kitchen ambiance, while paired with dark kitchen cabinets, River White creates amazing contrasts.
-Have in mind that this is one of the granite countertops colors that can visually impact the kitchen space by making a countertop look longer than it actually is, thanks to its sweeping lines.
+Keep in mind that this is one of the granite countertop colors that can visually impact the kitchen space by making a countertop look longer than it is, thanks to its sweeping lines.

 Juparana Delicatus Granite

 Granite countertops colors can be very surprising and often you will get much more than you expect.
 Juparana Delicatus granite is such a stone.
 In the family of white granite kitchen countertops, Juparana Delicatus also features dramatic black throughout its surface.
 White and black intertwine as veining of high variation.
 If you need a light-colored granite but you would still like it to be the focal point in your kitchen and turn heads, Juparana Delicatus may be the perfect choice for you.
 Its rich colors and shades will leave no one indifferent.